-Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video Wrapping text, part of Up and Running with iBooks Author.
+Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video Wrapping text, part of Learning iBooks Author.

 When adding photos or shapes to your iBooks Author document, you can choose exactly how the text is going to flow around that particular shape or image.
 Let's start with a simple triangle here.
 As you can see, I've added this to the document and as I drag it around, the text is automatically flowing around the shape.
 However, we have quite a bit of control over how that actually flows, and in fact, what happens to the shape itself as we add and delete text from the page.
 If you open the Inspector and click on the Wrap tab, you'll see that you have three different sections of options.
 Object Placement, Object Wrap, and the Text Fit.
 We'll start with Object Placement.